NERSC/sc19-dl-tutorial/README.md

    To run the simple CNN training on CIFAR10 on a single KNL node, simply do:\
    `sbatch scripts/cifar_cnn.sh`
-    * **Important:** the first time you run a CIFAR10 example, it will autmoatically download the dataset.
+    * **Important:** the first time you run a CIFAR10 example, it will automatically download the dataset.
 If you have more than one job attempting this download simultaneously it will likely fail.

 6. Check on the status of your job by running `sqs`.